aikozhaoz/Core-Final/README.md

     * If the current token is not expected token print out error message, expected tokens and curren token.
 * DoubleDeclarationError:
     * Print out error message to notify user the file has double declared variable.
+* FunctionParameterDoubleDeclarationError:
+    * Print out error message to notify user the file has double declared parameters.
 * UseUndeclaredIdError:
     * Print out error message to notify user the file used undeclared variable.
+* UseUndeclaredFunctionError:
+    * Print out error message to notify user calls on undeclared function.
+* unmatchingFunctionParameter:
+    * Print out error message to notify user the amount of actual parameters does not align with the amount of formal parameters for function.
 * DeclaredTypeError:
     * Print out error message to notify user the file contains wrongly declared variable.
 * InvalidInput: